rieljasperapos/libraryhub/README.md

 # CIS-1202-project
 How to run:
-1. Extract zip folder "final"
+1. Extract zip folder
-2. Put "final" folder to htdocs
+2. Put folder to htdocs
 4. Activate xampp
     -open xampp
     -go to manage servers